Based on our research and reviews, here are the 8 best dash cams under $100:

 This might not be a big deal on a durable dash cam.
 You can find a built-in battery in most models, not only ones under 100.
 This is important in case your car dies, your camera won’t fail.
 It won’t cause you to lose any important footage because the backup battery will kick in once it detects no power source.

-Unless you plan to download and store all your files on an external hard drive once or several times a day, the storage capacity (memory card) is important.
+Unless you plan to download and store all your files on an external hard drive once or several times a day, the storage capacity (memory card) is important, especially for every top dashcam for uber/lyft drivers who are on the road for majority of the day.
 Cameras should be compatible with microSD cards or any memory card that have anywhere from 32 to 128GB of storage space.
 It also allows the camera to store enough data without it having to overwrite footage from just a few days before.

 All of these features are extremely useful and can be found in budget models of dash cams.
 One such feature that many people forget about is heat tolerance on these machines.
 Especially if the dash cam you buy is a dual dash cam, this feature is important because many rear-facing dash cams are mounted outside.
 A lot of the options above list the temperature tolerance.
 Anywhere from 10 below to 50 degrees Celsius is a good range for most parts of the world.
 If you live in a place that gets extremely cold such as the Northern countries, try to look for cameras with a higher cold tolerance.